Updated: Jun 19

 There’s no evidence of high-level performance without experience or practice.
 The most accomplished people needed years of hard work and smart choices before becoming world-class.

 Hard work is challenging, painful, and uncomfortable.
 But it’s the only way to the top.
-In fact, a major key to success is to learn to enjoy challenging work and to enjoy working hard at it.
+In fact, a significant key to success is to learn to enjoy challenging work and to enjoy working hard at it.
 For most people, work is hard enough without pushing even harder.
-Those extra steps are so difficult and painful they almost never get done.
-If you want to achieve some really big and interesting goals, you have to learn to fall in love with hard work.
-Hard work makes the biggest difference.
+Those extra steps are so complicated and painful that they rarely get done.
+If you want to achieve some really big and exciting goals, you have to learn to fall in love with hard work.
+Hard work makes the most significant difference.
 It doesn’t matter what industry we are in — hard work can be used to achieve positive long-term results regardless of the specifics.
-In the words of G. K. Nielson “Successful people are not gifted; they just work hard, then succeed on purpose.”
+In the words of G. K. Nielson, “Successful people are not gifted; they just work hard, then succeed on purpose.”

-Working hard or working smart cannot be separated.
+Working hard or working wise cannot be separated.
 Being smart is about making the right choices to focus your efforts.
-Smart people move up the ladder real fast.
+Intelligent people move up the ladder fast.
 But they also value the importance of hard work.

 Hard work is the “how” to achieve greatness.
 Whatever your goal, you can get there if you’re willing to work.
-Don’t wait for opportunities, create them.
-When you learn to embrace hard work instead of running from it, you gain the ability to execute on your big goals, no matter what it takes to achieve them.
+Please don’t wait for opportunities; create them.
+When you learn to embrace hard work instead of running from it, you can execute your big goals, no matter what it takes to achieve them.
 You overcome obstacles that stop others who have less resolve.
 Thomas Edison failed approximately 10,000 times while he was working on the light bulb and yet he never dreamed of giving up — this is the hard work and the determination that marks a true success.
 The greater our capacity for hard work, the more rewards fall within our grasp.
 If you’ve chosen a significant purpose for your life, it’s going to require hard work to get there — any meaningful purpose will require hard work.
-Get over the initial hurdle by making that hurdle as low as possible, and then keep clearing really easy hurdles until you’re an unstoppable force of nature.
+Get over the initial hurdle by making that hurdle as low as possible, and then keep clearing easy hurdles until you’re an unstoppable force of nature.
 That’s one way to approach putting in the hours to work on your life’s work.